Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Some open problems

 More precisely, let $E$ be an infinite elementary subgroup such that $E\h G$, which always exists by Corollary \ref{elemhe1}.
-Let $g\in E$ be an element of infinite order. \begin{prob} Is it true that any bi-infinite $g$-invariant line in any Cayley graph of $G$ (with respect to a finite generating set) is a Morse quasi-geodesic? \end{prob}
+Let $g\in E$ be an element of infinite order. \begin{prob}\footnote{Solved by A. Sisto, see the comment to the previous problem.} Is it true that any bi-infinite $g$-invariant line in any Cayley graph of $G$ (with respect to a finite generating set) is a Morse quasi-geodesic? \end{prob}

+Let $G$ be a $1$-relator group.
+If $G=BS(m,n)=\langle a,b \mid (a^m)^b=a^n\rangle $ for some $m,n\in \mathbb Z\setminus\{0\} $ or $G= \langle a,b\mid a^m=b^n\rangle$, then it is easy to show that $G$ does not contain any hyperbolically embedded subgroup.
+Other examples of $1$-relator groups which do not have any hyperbolically embedded subgroups are groups with infinite center (for particular examples and a structure theory of such groups we refer to \cite{Piet}).
+However it seems that a generic $1$-relator group must contain a non-degenerate hyperbolically embedded subgroup and, moreover, we do not know any examples of $1$-relator groups without non-degenerate hyperbolically embedded subgroups except for the groups from the two classes described above.
+Thus we ask the following.

+\begin{prob}\footnote{Some progress towards solution of this problem is made in \cite{MO}.
+In particular, it is proved that every $1$-relator group with at least $2$ generators contains non-degenerate hyperbolically embedded subgroups.} Classify $1$-relator group which do not contain non-degenerate hyperbolically embedded subgroups.
+Is it true that every such a group is either a Baumslag-Solitar group $BS(m,n)$ for some $m,n\in \mathbb Z\setminus\{0\} $ or has infinite center? \end{prob}

-The next problem is closely related to the old conjecture by P. Neumann saying that all $1$-relator groups other than the Baumslag-Solitar groups $BS(m,n)$ defined below are $SQ$-universal \cite{Sch}.
+This problem is closely related to the old conjecture by P. Neumann saying that all $1$-relator groups other than the Baumslag-Solitar groups $BS(m,n)$ defined below are $SQ$-universal \cite{Sch}.
+For the discussion of this problem see \cite{MO}.